etingof/pysmi/docs/source/mibdump.rst

 Most MIBs rely on other MIBs for their operations.
 This is indicated by the IMPORT statement in ASN.1 language.
 PySMI attempts to transform all MIBs IMPORT'ed by MIB being transformed.
-That is done in recurrsive manner.
+That is done in recursive manner.

 By using --no-dependencies flag you can tell PySMI not to transform any